Costs you may face

 - Treatment or medical equipment for other medical conditions

 - Safety-related expenses, such as home safety modifications or safety services for a person who wanders

 - Prescription drugs

 - Full-time residential care services

 Tip: Care costs will vary depending upon where you live.
 Have a family meeting to discuss how much future care might cost and to make financial plans.
 Consider using professional legal and financial advisors for guidance.

-The average costs for long-term care services in the United States are:
+Median costs for long-term care services 2019

 Financial documents you'll need